min69u/Reforestation/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”